 More on this adventure here.

-While cycling the Alps may be his priority, he also doesn’t object to grab whatever opportunity presents itself to cycle in other parts of the world.
+While cycling the Alps may be his passion and priority, he also doesn’t object to grab whatever opportunity presents itself to cycle in other parts of the world.

-As long as there’s a mountain, he’s good.
+As long as there’s a mountain or at least a serious hill/climb, he’s good.

-I mean, she did, but he got on a rental bike anyway.
+I mean, she did, but he got on a rental bikes anyway.

 On the bright side, these trips at least offer her the chance to enjoy the beach, instead of having to follow him around on his endeavors 🙂

-Other than that, he’s been to the (Hoch) Sauerland and Eifel in Germany, as well as in the Vosges area in France – nice areas to train for more serious expeditions, although he didn’t like the Vosges very much.
+Other than that, he’s been to Berchtesgaden, (Hoch) Sauerland and the Eifel in Germany, as well as in the Vosges in France – nice areas to train for more serious expeditions, although he didn’t like the Vosges very much.

 As preparation for Team AD6 Tweets Alpe d’HuZes 2012, two training camps were planned.